 So grab a bowl of popcorn and get ready!
 In no particular order from bad to worst mom.
 I make my three lists:

 Why did I pick this one?
 Well the mother is a perfectionist to an extreme.
 You have to be if you are a top Hollywood star but at the expense of motherhood.
 She is constantly unaware that she is not fit to be a mom and yet she insists on being a mom to a child.
 It’s really a sad story actually.
 She had a successful career but unsuccessful relationships with her loved ones including herself.
 We all know she can’t remain on top forever.
 Youth and beauty eventually fade and soon she is no longer wanted.
 Like a product, Hollywood throws away the old for something new and fresh.
 It’s no surprise, for decades, the film industry has been largely dominated by men.
 So I sympathize with the protagonist and want to see her rise to the top even though I know she was clearly mad.
 Great career woman, but a terrible mom.
 Seems like the film was arguing that you can’t be good at both.

 Starring: Kristy Swanson, Victoria Tennant, Louise Fletcher

-I kept wondering in the beginning of the film why the children are so blond then it occurred to me that they are the making of incest.
+I kept wondering at the beginning of the film why the children are so blond then it occurred to me that they are the making of incest.
 Out of disgust and shame, the strict religious grandma locked them up in the attic and punished the daughter who is the mother of the children for her past wicked deed.
-Not only did she seduced her uncle and had children with him, but she also seduced her own father for his inheritance.
+Not only did she seduce her uncle and had children with him, but she also seduced her own father for his inheritance.
 Like a cat, she kept seducing people to get what she wants.
-Bad mom indeed, and purely one dimensional.
+Bad mom is indeed, purely one-dimensional.
 She is so dehumanized that the story becomes an unconvincing horror tale, but more like a sexual fetish.
-Don’t know what I am taking about?
+Don’t know what I am talking about?
 Then I encourage you to watch it.

 #3 White Lies (2013)